What is DeFi? Complete Guide 2025

 • Leveraged Staking: Borrow against staked assets

-• Cross-chain Farming: Utilize multiple blockchains
+• Cross-chain Farming: utilise multiple blockchains

 • Expected Returns: 8-15% APY